 Asparagus growth to harvesting is a time-consuming process

 Asparagus is a perennial vegetable that is grown in the Midwest.
 Generally, growing asparagus takes a lot of time; from the initial planting stages to harvesting it takes about two and a half to three years.
-To meet the demand for fresh asparagus, it is imported from South America and Mexico.
-However, the shelf life of asparagus is very less.
-It starts to degrade as soon as it is harvested, which makes it extremely perishable and susceptible to getting spoilt.
-By the time the harvested asparagus reaches the markets and from there to the consumers’ dining tables, the taste, the originality, the quality and the texture are different; in fact people will not like it and may discard it.
+To meet the demand for fresh asparagus, it is importehttps://www.findmarketresearch.org/files/2017/07/d from south america and mexico. however, the shelf life of asparagus is very less. it starts to degrade as soon as it is harvested, which makes it extremely perishable and susceptible to getting spoilt. by the time the harvested asparagus reaches the markets and from there to the consumers’ dining tables, the taste, the originality, the quality and the texture are different; in fact people will not like it and may discard it.
 To get the actual taste and experience the feel and flavour of this gourmet vegetable, it is advisable to grow asparagus in the backyard as fresh picked asparagus is tender, sweet and full of flavour.
 Early spring is the right time to plant asparagus.
 A dozen bare roots of asparagus (also referred to as crowns) are sufficient to maintain an entire family’s appetite.

 The saga of White Asparagus